-Undersized armor is slightly smaller than normal, made to fit undersized races such as Halflings and Gnomes.
+Undersized armor is slightly smaller than normal, while still using a conventional design.
+It is made to fit small races such as Halflings, Gnomes, Golbins, and Kobolds.
 Under sized armor costs 10% less, though the actual size of the armor piece (in terms of bag space) is unaffected.
 Under-sized armor pieces cannot be worn by non-undersized races, though they can be modified by someone with the appropriate Secondary Skill (i.e. cloth armor can be upsized or downsized by a Tailor).
 Upsizing or downsizing armor is treated as a “repair” job with the cost set at 10% of the normal purchase price.

 When a target is under the Vulnerable effect, they have no Dodge contribution to AC or Resistances, ALL opponents receive +10 to hit against them and they can take no defensive maneuvers (i.e. block, parry, ward-off, impale, reversal, etc…) or use any ability that is typically carried out during an opponents turn (including attacking a target that has Disengaged from Combat)